top of page

 Lien Cibulka

 Lien Cibulka (she/her) is the coordinator for Elisha’s Pantry.
-She came on board during the pandemic to help continue the pantry’s mission of providing food for those in need.
-She is a graduate of the University of Colorado and has been a computer programmer, teacher, and founder of Kindred Fair Trade Handcrafts.
+She came on board during the pandemic to help continue the pantry’s mission of providing for those who are

 Robin Coolidge edited.jpg